jha-abhinav/jha-abhinav.github.io/courses_taken_at_iiser_tirupati.md

-   - Expectation of random variables (and their functions), jointly distributed random variables and multivariate distributions, moment generating functions and their properties, limit theorems including Strong Law of Large Numbers and Central Limit Theorem
+   - Expectation of random variables (and their functions), jointly distributed random variables and multivariate distributions, moment generating functions and their properties, limit theorems including Strong Law of Large Numbers and Central Limit Theorem.

    - Basic descriptive statistics, linear regression, basics of estimation like desired properties of an estimator, maximum likelihood